eddmann/eddmann.github.io/_posts/2014/2014-04-05-self-signed-ssl-certificates-with-nginx-and-apache.md

 ## Creating the Self-Signed Certificate

-The examples in this post will directed at a CentOS setup, however, they should not differ much for other distributions.
+The examples in this post will be directed at a CentOS setup; however, they should not differ much for other distributions.
-First we are required to create a private key to sign the certificate that will be used for visiting users.
+First, we are required to create a private key to sign the certificate that will be used for visiting users.
-I have decided to use strong encryption (4096 bits, this can be lowered) and make the certificate valid for a year from creation.
+I have decided to use strong encryption (4096 bits, although this can be lowered) and make the certificate valid for one year from creation.
-So as to allow the command to run in non-interactive mode I have supplied the certificate details that are required using the 'subj' option.
+In order to allow the command to run in non-interactive mode, I have supplied the required certificate details using the 'subj' option.

 ```bash
 $ openssl req -newkey rsa:4096 -days 365 -nodes -x509 \